-In 2022, we launched our social impact strategy, which considers the intersection between community needs, business strategy, and where our capabilities are best suited to enable the most impact.
-Guided by the strategy, HPE leverages our technology, talent, and resources to drive change across three areas: (1) healthcare, (2) community resilience, and (3) DEI and human rights.
-With our efforts, HPE aims to accelerate innovations that improve lives and livelihoods, help individuals and communities benefit from the digital economy, and contribute to a just and fair society.
+In 2022, we launched our social impact strategy, which amplifies our mission to enhance the way people live and work.
+In 2023, we further integrated this strategy with our community investment programs to accelerate progress and apply our innovation engine to scale solutions to societal challenges.
+HPE leverages our technology, talent, and resources to drive change across three areas: (1) healthcare, (2) community resilience, and (3) DEI and human rights.